 Skyfall works extraordinary well as an action film, and still manages to miraculously chase Mendes’ ideal of “artistic credibility”.
 The film doesn’t just “get by”.
 It rides through the plot with the aforementioned strengths of talented acting and high-speed action sequences.
 It happens especially in the third scene that takes place in astounding valleys of Glencoe, showing us that Daniel Craig remains a perfect match for the new Bond and Mendes daringly toys with a lot of stock Bond-isms, including his sexuality, to startling effect.

 Mendes has played his cards right and produced a flawless plot, with the message that it is clearly a thinking man’s movie which will appeal to hardcore Bond fans as well as newcomers to the franchise.
 It is a stock blockbuster – and, given how long Bond’s been going for, is perfectly executed.

-Skyfall is released in cinemas on 26th October.
+Skyfall is released nationwide on 26th October 2012.